yugabyte/yugabyte-db/docs/content/preview/api/ysql/user-defined-subprograms-and-anon-blocks/subprogram-attributes/alterable-subprogram-attributes.md

 - A _security definer_ subprogram executes with the privileges of the subprogram's owner.
 And a _security invoker_ subprogram executes with the privileges of the _[session_user](https://www.postgresql.org/docs/11/functions-info.html#FUNCTIONS-INFO-SESSION-TABLE)_.

 It's important to understand how unqualified names in SQL statements in a subprogram's implementation are resolved.
-This is explained in the section [Writing safe "security definer" subprograms](../writing-safe-security-definer-subprograms/).
+This is explained in the [Writing SECURITY DEFINER Functions Safely](https://www.postgresql.org/docs/11/sql-createfunction.html#id-1.9.3.67.10.2) section of the PostgreSQL documentation.

 Try the following demonstration.
 It connects to the database _demo_ and relies on two roles, _u1_ (which owns the schema called _u1_) and _u2_ (which doesn't need to own a schema).